db4j/pupl/PUPL-FAQ.md

 ### how do i apply this license ?
 choose a strike price.
-this is the maximum that anyone will ever need to pay you to use your software on 1 core for 1 year. add a header to your software stating the license and strike price, eg "this software is licensed under the terms of the nqzero PUPL, with a per-annum strike price of $100". you should be prepared to meet the assurances, eg to publish full prices and issue licenses
+this is the maximum that anyone will ever need to pay you to use your software on 1 core for 1 year. add a header to your software stating the license and strike price, eg "this software is licensed under the terms of the PUPL, with a per-annum strike price of $100". the strike price may also be specified in american dollars by appending it to the name, eg PUPL/100 implies a strike of $100. you should include a copy of license in your documentation and you should be prepared to meet the assurances, eg to publish full prices and issue licenses

+### what does PUPL/100 mean ?
+the number after the slash is the strike price in american dollars, so it means the PUPL license with a strike price of $100 american. it's an easy and succinct way to specify the strike price

 ### is this license an open source or Free Software (FOSS) license ?